Venetian Independence

 Venetian Independence (Indipendenza Veneta, Independensa Vèneta, IV) is a Venetist, liberal and, to some extent, libertarian political party active in Veneto.
 The party seeks to achieve full political independence for the former territories of the Venetian Republic from Italy through a referendum.
-IV counts a handful of municipal councillors and has not yet been represented in the Regional Council of Veneto.
+IV is represented by Alessio Morosin, elected with Liga Veneta Repubblica, in the Regional Council of Veneto.

 The party was formed in May 2012 as a split from Veneto State (VS) and several of its founding members, notably including Lodovico Pizzati, were former affiliates of the Venetian National Party (PNV).
 The party's most recognisable member is Alessio Morosin, a former regional councillor of Liga Veneta–Lega Nord and later founding member of Liga Veneta Repubblica, but its formal leader is Michele Favero.

 History

 Background and foundation

 In September 2010 a joint Venetist-separatist party named Veneto State (VS) was formed mainly by the merger of the Venetian National Party (PNV) with the Party of the Venetians (PdV).
 Lodovico Pizzati, president of the PNV, was elected at the head of the new party.
 In less than a year, however, the two groups became more and more uncomfortable with each other and, at a congress in October 2011, Pizzati was replaced by Antonio Guadagnini by a slim majority.

 The liberal/libertarian wing led by Pizzati never fully recognized the new leadership and organized a new congress, which was boycotted by the party majority around Guadagnini and which elected Pizzati as secretary.
 Since December 2011 VS was thus split in two different groups, both claiming to be the official party.
 In late March 2012 the tribunal of Venice endorsed the claims put forward by Guadagnini and his followers.
 No agreement was reached among the two parties and in May they took part to municipal elections in their strongholds.
 Candidates from the Pizzati's wing ran with some success in Loreggia (7.2%), Susegana (10.4%), Silea (3.5%), Conegliano (2.0%), Casale sul Sile (2.2%), Santa Maria di Sala (4.7%), and Mirano (1.6%).
 In Susegana Davide Pozzobon was elected to the city council.

 Venetian Independence (IV) was officially founded on 12 May 2012 in Treviso.
 During the founding congress, Lodovico Pizzati was elected secretary, along with president Luca Azzano Cantarutti (who narrowly beat Gianluca Busato) and honorary president Alessio Morosin.